NeverMendel/leetcode-export/README.md

 pip install -r requirements.txt
 ```

-Now you can either install it or just execute it:
+You can either install leetcode-export in your system or just execute it:

-- To install leetcode-export in your system:
+- To install it run:
     ```bash
     python setup.py install
     ```

-- To run the project without installing it:
+- To execute the script without installing it:
     ```bash
     python -m leetcode_export --folder submissions
     ```